choudharyRahul22/Angular/README.md

 <a class="list-group-item" style="cursor: pointer" *ngFor="let ingredient of ingredients; let i = index"
       (click)="onEditItem(i)">{{ingredient.name}} ({{ingredient.amount}})</a>

-2. Then we create a Object(event) in Service startedEditing = new Subject<number>();
+2. Then we create a Object(event) in Service: startedEditing = new Subject<number>();

 3. On click function we add the index to service Object(event).